Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 - Constrains future choices
 - Is difficult or expensive to reverse

-The governance mechanism should reflect the consequences of the decision, not simply the fact that technology is involved.
+Governance should reflect the consequences of the decision, not simply the fact that technology is involved.

 ## Unclear Decision Rights Create Hidden Gates